sdaitzman/sam.daitzman.com/now/index.md

 This page tells you a rough overview of what I'm currently working on and how busy I am.

+# How busy am I?
+- Until May 9: extremely (finals, facilitating workshops)
+- May 9 - ?: lots of free non-working time, ready to take on some new projects

 # Studying
 Currently at Olin College of Engineering studying design & computation.
 Current courses:
 - Data Structures and Algorithms